Thank you for your comments.

-Although I show her pulling her socks up, getting out and stopping whining, etc. I think the one thing that was said has perturbed me - not in a bad way, but in a thinking way:
+Although I show her pulling her socks up, getting out and stopping whining, etc. I think the one thing that was said has perturbed me - not in a bad way, but in a thinking way

 "The MC's voice is distinctive but quite formal."
 The question - is that right for her character?
 I suspect it is

 I drew on the MC's dry wit (some would say sarcasm), but too much was the wrong tone for the book and people are only witty when they are happy.

 with her, but she is bound - at first - by the voice of her upbringing.
 Of course, she isn't angry, manipulative or demanding at first - but in her own way she fights for her children's rights - but with a voice that is consistent with her formal upbringing.

 I knew the excerpt I posted wasn't particularly voicey, but it has raised an interesting question.
 One that I consider further.